Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Detecting phases with unsupervised machine learning

 We apply PCA to a set of configurations of the system obtained as simulated outcomes of a single-site-resolved density measurement across the lattice.
 In-situ detection is experimentally achieved by increasing the lattice depth, such that the density distribution of the gas is frozen.
 The parity of the occupation of the sites is then obtained through fluorescence imaging~\cite{endres2013single}.
 Despite this procedure being destructive for the many-body state, the measurement captures fluctuations and correlations in the system in addition to the particle density.
 For the case of hard-core bosons, the measurement of the parity is equivalent to observing the presence ($n_i=1$) or absence ($n_i=0$) of a boson in each site.

 In order to numerically replicate the outcomes of this type of measurement, we consider the ground-state wavefunctions obtained from our DMRG calculations and numerically simulate a sequential projective measurement at each site as follows.
 We simulate the outcome of a projective measurement resulting in the detection of a boson in the first site with probability equal to the expectation value of the number operator in the site.
 We then update the ground-state wavefunction by projecting it into the subspace of the Hilbert space compatible with the measurement outcome ($n_1=0$ or $n_1=1$).
 We sequentially repeat this measurement and projection procedure for all of the sites in the lattice.
 This simulated measurement protocol results in an occupation pattern for the lattice which takes the correlations between particles into account as achieved in~\cite{endres2013single}.
 Fig.~\ref{fig:configs} shows four sample instances of the configurations generated in this way for the $16\times8$ system with filling $\nu=1/2$ for different interactions strengths corresponding to the SF regime, the DW regime, and immediately before and after the transition.
 The checkerboard pattern becomes apparent after the transition, while in the SF regime site occupations are relatively random.
-We generate $2000$ such particle configurations for the whole range of interaction strengths, and analyse them using PCA.
+We generate $2000$ such particle configurations for the whole range of interaction strengths.
+For each particle configuration, we turn the set of $16\times8$ local-density values into a $128$-feature vector, and run the PCA algorithm on the resulting complete data set.